jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 Of course, you can also use the meta-data to show to the user what is currently running (in a status-bar for example).

+Beware that you are responsible for handling exceptions, if you use an unsafe operation within the tracking scope.
+The tracker is safe in the way, that it will catch any escaped exception, then stops the tracking, and finally it will rethrow the former.

+If you want your tracking to continue instead, just handle exceptions within the tracking scope.

 ## Complex Data-Models

 Most of the time, your model for a view will not be of just a simple data-type but a complex entity, like a